wubuku/infinite-sea/README.md

 why infnite game?
 -
 * non-session: blockchain as a autonomous backend should be used to create games that are running continously and in a trustless way.
 * infinitely big map: infinite big map works like cross-sever games in traditional gaming.
 Infinitely big map is the cornerstone of creating a new-comer friendly open world pvp game.
-New-comers are able to join games anywhere on the map. they can choose a island coordinates that they feel secure to start the jounry.
+New-comers are able to join games anywhere on the map. they can choose a island coordinates that they feel secure to start the journey.
 ![WechatIMG181-2](https://hackmd.io/_uploads/S1P5HmVkC.jpg)

 What types of players fit into our game?